Orthodox vs. Catholic vs. Protestant

 On This Page

-For over two thousand years, Christianity has developed into distinct branches—Eastern Orthodox, Roman Catholic, and Protestant—each claiming apostolic roots and authentic fidelity to Christ’s teaching.
+For over two thousand years, Christianity has developed into distinct branches—Eastern Orthodox, Roman Catholic, and Protestant1—each claiming apostolic roots and authentic fidelity to Christ’s teaching.
 While they share fundamental convictions about the Trinity, the incarnation of Christ, and the centrality of the Gospel, their differences in authority, worship, governance, and spirituality shape radically different experiences of faith.
 This comparison offers a roadmap to understanding not just doctrinal disagreements, but the lived reality of Christian worship across three major traditions.

 Historical Overview: How Christianity Split